treeman/jonashietala/posts/2020-04-29-minor_site_updates.markdown

                                (pygments streams)
 ```

-The transformer simply walks over blocks and transforms them:
+The transformer simply walks over blocks, matches against code and passes the content to the pygments process in `streams`.

 ```{.haskell}
 pygments :: Streams -> Pandoc -> Compiler Pandoc